 Provides a wide range of primarily full-text, international periodicals for diverse religious and spiritual studies, covering formal theological studies of major religions, as well as the most recent trends and scholarly thought.

 Included are titles from religious publishing bodies and nondenominational organizations.
 The resource reflects a wide spectrum of religious belief systems and supports the global study of religion.

-Full-text newspaper articles covering international, national, regional, state, and local news.
+Full-text newspaper articles covering international, national, and local news.
 Includes the New York Times, Los Angeles Times, Washington Post, Atlanta Journal-Constitution, Chicago Tribune, Christian Science Monitor, Charlotte Observer, and many others.

 Relationships among human beings, their environments, and religions.

 The Encyclopedia of Religion and Nature is a landmark work in the field of religion and nature.
 It covers a vast and interdisciplinary range of material, from ecology, theology, philosophy, and beyond.
 The Encyclopedia critically explores the relationships among human beings, their environments, and the religious dimensions of life.In addition to the standard, scholarly entry, this highly-accessible reference is creatively enriched through two unique, additional genres: scholarly perspectives articles wherein authors advance an argument or reflect on their own role in or views regarding the religion and nature field; and practitioner entries, which are written by well-known figures who have had an impact in the issues the encyclopedia engages.

 EI-Three is the third edition of Brill’s Encyclopedia of Islam which sets out the present state of our knowledge of the Islamic World.
 It is an essential key to understanding the world of Islam, and the authoritative source not only for the religion, but also for the believers and the countries in which they live.